Yuliang-Liu/Open-Oracle/README.md

 We propose HUST-OBC dataset.
 This dataset encompasses 77,064 images of 1,588 individual deciphered characters and 62,989 images of 9,411 undeciphered characters, with a total of 140,053 images, compiled from diverse sources.
 <img src="https://v1.ax1x.com/2024/08/15/7GMW2B.jpg" width="100%">

+If you wish to refer to the baseline results published here, please use the following BibTeX entries:
 ```BibTeX
 @article{wang2024open,
   title={An open dataset for oracle bone script recognition and decipherment},